EngMoheb/Elevvo-Data-Analytics-Internship/Task 1/README.md

 ## Data Cleaning Journey

-> Clean data = trustworthy analysis.
-Cleaning was the foundation, not an afterthought.
+> Cleaning was the foundation, not an afterthought.

 ![Cleaned data snapshot](DataCleaned.png)